-Cash and cash equivalents, short-term investments and debt rate reserve accounts are placed in various banks.
+Cash and cash equivalents, short-term cash investments and deposits in interest rate reserve accounts are placed in various banks.
 Material amounts are held by banks which belong to top five (5) banks in the country.
 The rest are held by local banks that have good reputation and low probability of insolvency.
 These are considered to be low credit risk investments.